venkat-0706/venkat-0706/README.md

 - 🌱 I’m currently learning **Machine Learning Predictive Models , AI Chat Bots**

-- 👯 I’m looking to collaborate on **Data Acquisition and Preparation**
+- 👯 I’m looking to collaborate on **Artificial Intelligence and Machine Learning**

 - 🤝 I’m looking for help with **Nueral Networks and Machine Learning**